pkpkpk/fress/readme.md

 <hr>

-### Writing bytes with `fress.api/byte-stream`
+### Reading+Writing bytes with `fress.api/byte-stream`

-In javascript, [ArrayBuffers][4] have a fixed size and there are no streaming constructs.
-Allocating a new buffer and copying its contents on every write is prohibitively slow, so `fress.api/byte-stream` addresses this by pushing bytes onto a plain javascript array which is realized into a [byte-array][5] only when deref'd or closed.
+In javascript, binary data is kept in [ArrayBuffers][4].
+[TypedArrays][9] are simply [interpretive views][8] on array buffer instances.
+Both are fixed size and there are no streaming constructs.
+If you want to 'grow' a typed array, you need to allocate a new buffer and copy over the old buffer's contents.
+Doing so on every write is prohibitively slow, so `fress.api/byte-stream` addresses this by pushing bytes onto a plain javascript array which is realized into a [byte-array][5] only when deref'd or closed.

-  - On the jvm, currently `byte-stream` is just an alias for the [BytesOutputStream provided by fressian][6].
-(TODO: IDeref interface)
+On the jvm, `fress.api/byte-stream` is the BytesOutputStream [provided by fressian][6] extended with `clojure.lang.IDeref`.
+Dereferencing returns a [java.nio.ByteBuffer][7].

-  - `fress.api/create-reader` will automatically coerce byte-streams into a readable buffer (jvm too) though its unlikely you will need to do so
++ `fress.api/create-reader` will automatically coerce byte-streams into a readable buffer
+  - jvm too
+  - useful for testing
++ byte-streams are stateful, no wrap behavior in js
-  - byte-streams are stateful.
-If you deref a byte-stream and then continue to write, you will need to deref again to see the new bytes output in the buffer (no wrap behavior).
+  - If you deref a byte-stream and then continue to write, you will need to deref again to see the new bytes output in the buffer
-  - `fress.api/create-writer` will ofcourse also accept any typed-array or arraybuffer instance, but you are responsible for making sure you have enough room to write.
++ `fress.api/create-writer` also accepts any typed-array or arraybuffer instance
+  - you are responsible for making sure you have enough room to write.

 <hr>